-- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software, - the IC Embedded Software (operating system), - the MRTD application, and - the associated guidance documentation.
+- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software. - the IC Embedded Software (operating system), - the eTravel v2.3 application on MultiApp v4.1 Open Platform. - The GDP Applet - The associated guidance documentation. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used).